 Over the years, Bailey has lectured at prestigious educational institutions throughout the country imparting knowledge about his mentor-in-struggle who maintained fidelity to his principles.
 When Malcolm X spoke, the timid grew brave, and the cunning trembled because the power of his voice was extensive, his presence, commanding.
 Malcolm X was a brother whose admirers never lost one particle of their appreciation for the genius of the man.
 He was someone who possessed sterling integrity, honesty and spirituality.
 Malcolm X was a force to be reckoned with, and because of this, he was also feared and considered a serious threat by opponents of equal rights, equal justice and equal opportunity.

-In our previous issue, we excerpted a chapter from Bailey’s book, Witnessing Brother Malcolm X: The Master Teacher, A Memoir, where he discussed how he met Malcolm.
-Now, Bailey chats with 50BOLD about the real Malcolm X and of his relationship with him, the man whom he referred to as “friend.”
+In a previous issue, we excerpted a chapter from Bailey’s book, Witnessing Brother Malcolm X: The Master Teacher, A Memoir, where he discussed how he met Malcolm.
+Now, in honor of Black History Month, we are once again letting you in on our conversation with Bailey as he discusses the real Malcolm X and of his relationship with the man whom he referred to as “friend.”

 50BOLD: Can you please tell us how you first met Malcolm X?
 Why did you join the OAAU and how did its name originate?

 Bailey: The OAAU was inspired by OAU, the Organization of African Unity that was founded in 1963.
 We called ourselves the OAAU, the Organization of Afro American Unity and it was formed in January 1964.
 At the time, I had been working as an editorial reference clerk at Time Inc. in New York City.
 There was a friend of mine, a young lady who worked as a producer intern at NBC.
 We would lunch regularly in Rockefeller Center and discuss politics and Civil Rights issues.